Healthy Places NC

-The Trust funds two Regional Support Organizations.
-These support organizations provide resource management, coaching, technical assistance, and ongoing support of community initiatives to Healthy Places NC communities that are further along in their work with the Trust.
+The Trust funds a Regional Support Organization called Rural Forwards.
+This group provides resource management, coaching, technical assistance, and ongoing support of community initiatives to Healthy Places NC communities that are further along in their work with the Trust.

 Healthy Places NC has generated excitement and collaboration in the communities in which it is investing.
 As of June 2019, the Trust has invested more than $60 million in seven Healthy Places NC counties.